 Treating Redness (Stage One Rosacea)

-Whilst over-the-counter skincare can calm irritation temporarily, it can’t remove underlying redness.
-Visit your GP who will prescribe topical inflammatories combined with a three-month course of antibiotics.
+Over-the-counter skincare can calm irritation temporarily but can’t remove underlying redness.
+Visit your GP, who will prescribe topical inflammatories combined with a three-month course of antibiotics.
 Try the following non-surgical treatments:

 - IPL: can be very effective at reducing redness (as long as there are no lumps).